 Figure 1: Infiltration principle without watering the measurement environment and with a falling pressure head Due to a greater water pressure in this method compared to other infiltration methods and its change during testing (decreasing pressure) the hydraulic gradient and the change of pressure have to be considered.
 In the laboratory, the infiltration test is performed on a compacted sample.
 The infiltrating water volume at a specific time t is depending, among other factors, on the degree of saturation S of the layer to be tested.
 During the laboratory test according to DIN 18130-1 the air in the sample can be almost entirely displaced by various measures (e.g. flow through the sample from below), thereby attaining the maximum degree of saturation S{max} (S \approx 1).
 In contrast, during the infiltration test the air in the sample or constructed layer cannot be entirely displaced.
 Consequently, an infiltration test can only be based on partial saturation (S < 1).
 The infiltration velocity normally decreases during the saturation process.
-Only when the saturation is constant (S{max}) the infiltration velocity is also constant.
+Only when the saturation is constant (Smax) the infiltration velocity is also constant.
 At this particular time the water is flowing at a constant velocity through a layer (see figure 2).
 The aim of the infiltration method described here is to determine the infiltration velocity at that particular time.
 It may could also be useful to measure and document the progress of the infiltration during the saturation phase.
 Depending on the initial degree of saturation S0 and the permeability of the layer, a period of approximately 10 min (for $k{i(10)} \approx 10^{-5}$ m/s) to > 45 min (for $k{i(10)} \approx 10^{-7}$ m/s) must be considered for the saturation process.
+As complete saturation by water is generally not attained for a layer under in situ conditions, the result of an infiltration test cannot be compared directly to the determination of the water permeability coefficient according to DIN 18130-1.
+In practice, an infiltration test tends to measure a somewhat lower level.

-Testing time t Figure 2: Correlation between saturation state and infiltration velocity dependent on test duration (qualitative) The water flow rate of water depends on its kinematic viscosity, which in turn depends on temperature.
-To ensure comparability of results, the infiltration coefficient determined at the measured water temperature must be converted to a reference temperature of $10 \,^{\circ}$ C (see section 8).
-5 Equipment Vertical tube infiltrometer (see figure 3) consisting of:

-Ring made of leak-tight foam rubber, inside diameter Ø 140 mm, outside diameter Ø 300 mm, height 10 mm, L-cross-section protruding approximately 1.0 cm on the inside of the ring (see detail Y in figure 3), bonded beneath the base plate.
-Note: The foam rubber ring must be inspected regularly for signs of wear and embrittlement and must be replaced after three years at the latest.
-Base plate as circular ring with inside diameter Ø 140 mm and outside diameter Ø 300 mm, 20 mm thick, non-positive locked and sealed water-tight to the base tube.
+Figure 2: Correlation between saturation state and infiltration velocity dependent on test duration (qualitative) The water flow rate of water depends on its kinematic viscosity, which in turn depends on temperature.
+To ensure comparability of results, the infiltration coefficient determined at the measured water temperature must be converted to a reference temperature of $10 \,^{\circ}$ C (see section 7).
+5 Equipment Modified vertical tube infiltrometer (see figure 3) consisting of: - Ring made of leak-tight foam rubber, inside diameter Ø 250 mm, outside diameter Ø 500 mm, height 10 mm, L-cross-section protruding approximately 1.0 cm on the inside of the ring (see detail Y in figure 3), bonded beneath the base plate.
+Note: The foam rubber ring must be inspected regularly for signs of wear and embrittlement and must be replaced after three years at the latest. - Base plate as circular ring with inside diameter Ø 250 mm and outside diameter Ø 500 mm, 20 mm thick, non-positive locked and sealed watertight to the base tube. - Base tube: Transparent cylinder, inside diameter Ø 250 mm, outside diameter Ø 260 mm, height 100 mm.